 The five UK investing platforms I have looked at in this article are Vanguard Investor UK, Hargreaves Lansdown, Charles Stanley Direct, AJ Bell Youinvest and Interactive Investor.
 All five of these platforms are run by reputable companies and are covered by the Financial Services Compensation Scheme.

-If you invest consistently with any of the first four platforms (and all five for larger portfolios) by investing the difference between your income and your expenses, your wealth will almost certainly grow over-time and help you on your way to financial indepedendence.
+If you invest consistently with any of the first four platforms (and all five for larger portfolios) by investing the difference between your income and your expenses, your wealth will almost certainly grow over time and help you on your way to financial independence.

-Factually speaking, for low value portfolios, Vanguard Investor UK is the cheapest with 0.15% platform fees and fund fees as low as 0.06%.
-This, combined with the simplicity and ease-of-use of the website makes this an excellent choice for a first-time investor.
+Factually speaking, for low-value portfolios, Vanguard Investor UK is the cheapest with 0.15% platform fees and fund fees as low as 0.06%.
+This, combined with the simplicity and ease of use of the website makes this an excellent choice for a first-time investor.
 For a LISA, I remain convinced that AJ Bell is an incredible choice with very low fees (0.25% platform fee).
-For investors who are becoming more serious or those who are interested in individual company shares (not recommened under the low-cost, passive indexing approach) both Charles Stanley Direct and Hargreaves Lansdown are excellent choices with Charles Stanley being the cheaper of the two (0.35% vs 0.45% on portfolios under £250,000) but with Hargreaves Lansdown being the premium, all-round best in class provider.
+For investors who are becoming more serious or those who are interested in individual company shares (not recommended under the low-cost, passive indexing approach) both Charles Stanley Direct and Hargreaves Lansdown are excellent choices with Charles Stanley being the cheaper of the two (0.35% vs 0.45% on portfolios under £250,000) but with Hargreaves Lansdown being the premium, all-around best in class provider.

 Please let me know in the comments if you think I missed a worthy contender!